Got a question?

 Both Trekking Information Management System (TIMS) and an Annapurna National Park Permit also known as Annapurna Conservation Area Permits (sometimes also known as the Annapurna Protected Area Permits) would be required for this trip.

-The Annapurna Conservation Area is home to the majority of trekking trails, including the world-famous Annapurna Base Camp circuit.
-Other people are expected to obtain a TIMS card for trekking in the Annapurna region as well as a permit from the Annapurna Conservation
+The Annapurna Conservation Area is home to the majority of trekking trails, including the world-famous Annapurna Base Camp Trek.
+Other people are expected to obtain a TIMS card for trekking in the Annapurna region as well as a permit from the Annapurna Conservation Area Project (ACAP).

 The costs of these will be taken into account in your trekking fee and your guide will oversee the entire operation (organization and travel through the trek).